-- Excessive noise will not be tolerated at any time.
-Campers shall keep all noise to a minimum between 10 pm to 7 am.
+- Excessive noise will not be tolerated at any time, especially between 10 pm and 7 am.

 - Private toilet or shower tents may not be set up – showers and toilets are provided.
 Hoses or adapters cannot be left connected to campground water supplies or connected to shower units.

 - Fish cleaning is to be conducted in the fish cleaning bays provided.

 - All fish waste must be taken back out to sea or buried deep below the high tide mark.

 - All DOC property, vegetation, birds and animals (including eels) are protected and not to be interfered with.
 No cutting trees or digging holes.
 Do not tie your tent, clothesline or swings to the trees in the camp.

 - Chainsaws, compressors, generators and amplifiers are prohibited.
 Generators may be used at Campground Manager discretion.